menacit/virt_base_course/33-course_recap.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Yves Sorge (CC BY-SA 2.0)" -->
 ## Org.
 1: Examplify
-Cash strapped startup on a mission to make developers (and stockholders) happy.
+Cash strapped startup on a mission to make customers (and stockholders) happy.

-Develops, hosts and supports a solution for collaborative coding.
+Develops, hosts and supports web pages/apps for (temporary) PR campaigns.

-Needs to grow fast and has employees all over the world working from home.
+Needs to grow/shrink fast and has employees all over the world working from home.

 **Focus on the economic pros/cons.**